moehany28/lab4/README.md

 # kanto-pokemon
-Simple webpage using the Pokemon API to render all 151 pokemon
+Simple webpage using the Pokemon API to show all pokemon in 2021